 - medication-assisted treatment (MAT)

 Length of stays range between 28 and 34 days and are based on individual needs.
 A low-cost aftercare program is offered for additional support in recovery.
-Because of the beautiful setting, treatment options and a qualified team of professionals, The Bluffs is an ideal place for the people of Ohio to overcome addiction and make real changes in their lives.
+Because of the beautiful setting, treatment options and a qualified team of professionals, Vertava Health of Ohio is an ideal place for the people of Ohio to overcome addiction and make real changes in their lives.